The New-England Courant: History

 James announced the birth of the Courant with a scathing attack on Cotton Mather, a major supporter of inoculation, and in its outspoken and candid capacity his newspaper gave the signal for rebellion against such established authority.
 Not satisfied with voicing simple protest, it assailed the most honored names and the most deeply cherished opinions without reservation.
 In a public address James criticized The Boston News-Letter for being overly modest and compliant with governmental authority, referring to it as "a dull vehicle of intelligence".

 At 4 pence a copy, the New-England Courant was the most expensive newspaper of its time.
 It consisted of one single sheet printed on both sides, focusing mostly on shipping reports, snippets of information from neighboring towns, and letters from Europe.
 From the start, Franklin's New England Courant, was more enthusiastic and outspoken in its treatment of Boston's public affairs than the existing newspapers.
-Its real substance was in letters to the editor from Boston's intellectuals who were highly critical of the British government viz the Massachusetts province.
+Its real substance was in letters to the editor from Boston's intellectuals who were highly critical of the Massachusetts colonial government.
 As such it often found itself in the middle of political or social controversy.
 The New England Courant, however, proved a success, and rescued James's struggling printing business.